clarktrimble/sabot/README.md

     lgr.Error(ctx, "request logger failed to get body", err)

+After positional, any additional parameters are interpreted as key-value pairs to be included in the message.
+The approach works well in practice and logging statements can contribute to more readable code!

 ## Virtues of Contextual Logging

 It's nice to use context for .. ah, the context of the log message.
 For example, if:

     ctx = logger.WithFields(ctx, "request_id", rg.String(7))

-preceeded the above calls, then the `request_id` can be included!
+preceded the above calls, then the `request_id` can be included!
 This can be very handy indeed when the time comes to pivot in Kibana, etc.

 ## Structured Output